The Science of Attraction: Exploring the Chemistry Behind Romantic Allure

 Now, the excitement, rewards, and sense of rightness that can accompany attraction and infatuation can feel so good, just like a euphoric drug.
 But it's common sense not to make important decisions while “under the influence”…so keep that in mind when your physiology is carrying you away in the early stages of attraction phase of love.

 Feel like you can’t get past the “attraction” phase with a potential partner?
 Wish you could connect with someone on a deeper level?
-Relationship therapy could be the answer.
+Dating therapy could be the answer.
 Contact me today to see how relationship therapy can change your love life.